A 3BF model of quantum gravity coupled to Standard Model matter: Short review of the classical action

 In order to complete the definition of the Standard Model $3$-group, one also needs to introduce all relevant maps.
 In our case, the homomorphisms $\partial$ and $\delta$ are chosen to to be trivial, as well as the Peiffer lifting $\{ \_\, , \_ \,\}_\mathrm{pf}$.
 The action $\triangleright$ is not trivial, and is defined as follows.
 The group $G$ can be split into the Lorentz part $SO(3,1)$ (generators counted using the indices $[ab]$) and the internal gauge part $SU(3)\times SU(2) \times U(1)$ (generators counted collectively using indices $\alpha,\beta,\dots $).
 The action of $G$ on itself is specified by the action of the Lorentz part on itself and on the internal gauge part, as

 while the action of the internal gauge part on itself and on the Lorentz part is given as

+The quantities $f$ are the structure constants for the corresponding subgroups of $G$.
 The action of $G$ on $H$ is specified assuming that the group $H$ is interpreted as the group of 4-dimensional translations.
 In that case, the Lorentz part of $G$ acts in the standard way on translations, while the internal part of $G$ acts trivially:

 Finally, the action of the Lorentz and internal subgroups of $G$ on $L$ is also given in a natural way, namely in line with the transformation properties of various fermions and the Higgs scalar.
 For example, the action of $G$ on left-isospin fermions is: